Last Updated on May 19, 2022 by Chris and Lindsay

 Charcoal grills can be great options if you do not plan to live full-time in your RV.

-But we prefer a propane gas grill for our RV.
+But we prefer propane grills for our RV.
 While carrying the little green canisters of fuel can be challenging (and expensive) at times, we found a way to hook up our Blackstone Griddle directly to our RV propane so we aren’t redundant in carrying fuel.

 How the RV grill is constructed will speak more to the quality of the grill and the type of cooking that you can do.
 Options for materials typically include aluminum, steel, stainless steel, cast iron and porcelain (or a combination of each).